amille90/osticket-post-installation/README.md

 </p>
 <br />
-Step 70: For name type in Password reset and for Paren Topic click on Report a Problem.
+Step 70: For name type in Password reset and for Parent Topic click on Report a Problem.
 Press Add Topic.
 </p>
 <p>
 <img src="https://i.imgur.com/jLUgg6A.png"/>